dunxen/bolts/02-peer-protocol.md

 The sending node:
-  - MUST NOT send a `tx_remove` with a `serial_id` it did not add to the transaction or has already removed
+  - MUST NOT send a `tx_remove` with a `serial_id` it did not add to the transaction or has already been removed

 The receiving node:
   - MUST remove the indicated input or output from the transaction